Trisections obtained by trivially regluing surface-knots: Preliminaries

-A surface-knot is described by a diagram called a \textit{shadow diagram}, using its bridge trisection.
-The original definition is written in \cite[subsection 3.1]{MZ2}.
-Kim and Miller \cite{KM} develop its definition.
-For a 2-knot $K$ in $X$ with trisection $T$, a shadow diagram for $K$ put in 1-bridge position with respect to $T$ is called a \textit{doubly pointed trisection diagram} of $(X,K)$.
-Note that the trisection diagram of $(X,K)$ is the diagram of $T$.
+Each 2-knot in a close 4-manifold admits a doubly pointed trisection diagram since it can be put in 1-bridge position.
+Note that for a 2-knot $K$ in 1-bridge position with respect to a trisection $T$ of $X$, the underlying trisection diagram of $(X,K)$ is the diagram of $T$.
 For example, Figure \ref{fig:dptd of CP^2 and CP^1} describes a doubly pointed trisection diagram of $(\mathbb{C}P^2, \mathbb{C}P^1)$.
-The two black points of a doubly pointed trisection diagram are said to be \textit{base points}.
+We call the two black points of a doubly pointed trisection diagram \textit{base points} in the proof of our main theorem.

 For more details on bridge trisections, see \cite{MZ1, MZ2}.